harxxhilgg/100-days-of-Code/Day-5 css-grid/README.md

 ## Day-5 of #100DaysOfCode

-### Today I learned about CSS-Grid-Layout and created a simple and responsive navbar using grid-layout and use
+### Today I learned about CSS-Grid-Layout and created a simple and responsive navbar using grid-layout

 here's link to my checkout page: https://codepen.io/harxxhilgg/pen/XWGWRLG?editors=1100
 <br />